solidi/learning-notes/hobbies/plastic-modeling.md

 1. To avoid crazing lines, paint lacquers in thin layers.
 1. For a smooth shine after a not so good coat, hit model with leveling thinner.

+## Tips and Tricks

+1. If brush does not touch extra thin glue, extend applicator.

 ## Showcase

 [Hasegawa 1/24 Nissan Bluebird 1600 SSS](https://scaledworld.net/hasegawa-1-24-nissan-bluebird-1600-sss-2018)